orstavik/JoiComponents/book/chapter1b_slot_basics/WhatIs_slot.md

    it will convert this *multi-document* **DOM** into a single document **flattened DOM**.
 6. The browser will then finally render it, by ascribing style to the nodes in this **flattened DOM**, calculating these nodes layout, and then paint them.

+ * To transpose a large document full of slotable nodes sound computationally very heavy.
+   But, in practice, it rarely is.
+The browser can easily keep track of which slotable nodes have been changed, and which remain the same as before.
+It then only works on the changes, leaving the rest untouched.
+   By working "smart" like this, the browser can keep the flattened DOM up-to-date, always, with little to no effort.

 ## References
  * https://developers.google.com/web/fundamentals/web-components/shadowdom#lightdom